 Especially during the cherry blossom season, they all take out their Kimono for a photoshoot with the colorful flowers.
 So, why wouldn’t you do the same?

 You can rent a kimono for a day.
 This is perfect to take a few beautiful photos among the cherry blossoms, in the spectacular temples or at the iconic Shrines.

 In smaller towns and village, choosing where to stay isn’t that hard, but in huge cities like Tokyo, Kyoto and Osaka, it sometimes requires some puzzling to figure out the best place to stay.

 We created an overview of the following cities and their different districts, with their pros and cons.

 What to take to Japan

 What you should take with you depends greatly on when you’re traveling to Japan.
-As pointed out above in this Japan travel guide, when we talked about the best travel time, the temperatures vary quite a lot from season to season.
+As pointed out above in this Japan travel blog, when we talked about the best travel time, the temperatures vary quite a lot from season to season.

 When we were in Japan in Spring to see the cherry blossoms we were surprised by the day to day difference in temperature.
 One day we could wear shorts and short sleeves, the other day we were happy to have pants and shirts with long sleeves.

 It’s best to wear layers when you’re visiting Japan in the shoulder seasons.

 Here, you can find our complete Japan packing list that includes everything you definitely can’t forget when visiting Japan.